 Application interface: The application determines the GID for the default form of a given character (Unicode value with no features applied).
 It then checks to see whether the GID is found in the aalt coverage table.
 If so, the application passes this value to the feature table and gets back the GIDs in the associated group.

 UI suggestion: While most one-from-many substitution features can be applied globally with reasonable results, aalt is not designed to support this use.
-The application should indicate to the user which glyphs in the user's document have alternative forms (i.e which are in the coverage table for aalt).
+The application should indicate to the user which glyphs in the user's document have alternative forms (i.e. which are in the coverage table for aalt).
 When the user selects one of those glyphs and applies the aalt feature, an application could display the forms sequentially in context, or present a palette showing all the forms at once, or give the user a choice between these approaches.
 The application may assume that the first glyph in a set is the preferred form, so the font developer should order them accordingly.
 When only one alternate exists, this feature could toggle directly between the alternate and default forms.

 Script/language sensitivity: None.